 1. The Experience

 As the name implies, Sea Walking is walking on the seabed and being supplied with air through a little helmet.
 The guide holds your hand or walks alongside you to ensure your safety and comfort.
-It’s like walking on the moon but underwater!
+It’s like walking on the moon but underwater, an experience commonly enjoyed at North Bay and highlighted in guides covering islands to visit in Andaman and Nicobar.

 In contrast, scuba diving lets you swim freely underwater, full gear and all.
-You can dive deeper, hover over coral reefs, and swim beside fish.
-It feels more adventurous and gives you a true outside-the-ocean vibe.
+You can dive deeper, hover over coral reefs, and swim beside fish, especially at locations frequently included in Andaman tour packages that redefine adventure.

 Decision time: Choose sea walking if you want to keep upright and shore-grounded.
 Choose scuba diving if you want to swim like a fish and cover more ground.